yochaigal/cairn/resources/monsters/wolf-normal.md

 grand_parent: Resources
 ---

-# Wolf, Normal
+# Wolf

-3 HP, 14 DEX, bite (d6)
+6 HP, 12 STR, 14 DEX, bite (d8)

-- Dwell primarily in wildlands, but occasionally lair in caves.
+- Large canines that dwell primarily in wildlands, but occasionally lair in caves.
 - Can be trained like dogs if captured young.
-- When found in packs of at least 4, treat WIL as 15 for morale checks.
+- When found in packs of at least 4, wolfs never fail morale saves.